TheBooker66/TheBooker66/README.md

 # Hi there 👋

 ## A tad bit about me
 I am, first and foremost, a Chemist.
 I also like coding, and I know Js (& Html, css) and C#.
-I also have very basic Python and Java knowledge.
+I also have very basic Python knowledge.

 ## These are the languages I code with:
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=TheBooker66&theme=radical)](https://github.com/anuraghazra/github-readme-stats)